-As shown on the Preliminary Site Plan in Exhibit A, a vehicle operation area is be provided for solid waste collection service vehicles that is free of obstructions with 45 feet of length and 15 feet of width.
+As shown on the Preliminary Site Plan in Exhibit A, a vehicle operation area is be provided for solid waste collection service vehicles that is free of obstructions with 45 feet of length and 15 feet of width and oriented perpendicular to the receptacles consistent with Figure 800-8.
 This standard is met.